 The soil type, altitude, plant type, and age of the plant can affect the flavor.
 Sri Lanka is known for black tea, China for white tea, and Japan for green tea.
 EGCG (Epigallocatechin gallate) is an antioxidant only found in green teas.
 Be careful not to overheat your tea since this can decrease the antioxidants.

+The primary types of tea are black tea, green tea, white tea, oolong tea, pu-erh tea, purple tea, and herbal infusions.
 You can find flavonoids, catechins, polyphenols, flavonols, and antioxidants in tea which makes it so beneficial.
 Below are 7 reasons why you should add hot tea to your daily routine:

 Whether you’re drinking an herbal or yellow root tea, they have been shown to help with digestion.
 If you suffer from IBS (irritable bowel syndrome), chamomile could help you since its an antispasmodic.

 When you’re looking for facts about tea, did you know that green tea can help reduce complications from diabetes?
 Tea can protect pancreatic cells from more damage, improve insulin sensitivity, and decrease inflammation.
 Since diabetes is a problem worldwide, enjoy that cup of tea.

 Boosts Immune System